Project Chimps: Present day

 The mission of Project Chimps is "to provide lifelong exemplary care to chimpanzees retired from research".
-To fulfil its mission of assisting these endangered nonhuman primates, Project Chimps has established several public education programs including Discovery Days and Chimpcation, The sanctuary also hosts veterinary, behavioral, animal care and organizational development interns throughout the year.
+To fulfill its mission of assisting these endangered nonhuman primates, Project Chimps has established several public education programs including Discovery Days and Chimpcation, The sanctuary also hosts veterinary, behavioral, animal care and organizational development interns throughout the year.
 Ali Crumpacker was hired as the executive director in 2017.
-In 2019, Project Chimps published a 5-year Strategic Plan to expand the facility and accommodate the remaining chimpanzees still living at the New Iberia Research Center.
+In 2025, Project Chimps published a 5-year Strategic Plan to expand the facility and accommodate many of the remaining chimpanzees still living at the New Iberia Research Center.

 The chimpanzees receive 6–7 pounds of fresh produce every day along with daily enrichment activities and sometimes larger celebrations, such as "Chimpsgiving" feasts.
 In 2020, Project Chimps established Project Harvest, a multi-acre farm area on the property to begin growing their own food for the chimpanzees.
 In 2021, Project Chimps opened several hiking trails on its property on the perimeter, outside of the chimpanzee area.
 Hikers can explore the trails from dawn to dusk every day of the year and may hear the chimps as they hike.

 Over the years, Project Chimps' transport team has been called upon by the North American Primate Sanctuary Alliance (NAPSA) as well as People for the Ethical Treatment of Animals (PETA) to assist in relocating chimpanzees from defunct facilities to other sanctuaries.
 In early 2021, the transport team relocated 6 chimps from the bankrupted Wildlife Waystation in California to the Chimpanzee Sanctuary Northwest in Washington state.
 They then made a second trip for 8 more chimps from the Waystation for a 2,600 mile journey to the Center for Great Apes in Florida.

 Later in 2021, Project Chimps assisted with the relocation of 6 chimps from the Missouri Primate Foundation under the operation of Tonia Haddix and delivered the chimps to the Center for Great Apes in Florida.
 The HBO documentary titled "Chimp Crazy" featured this rescue.
-Notably missing from the Festus-based facility at the of the rescue was a chimp named Tonka, presumed deceased, but who was later to be found hidden by Haddix.
+Notably missing from the Festus-based facility at the time of the rescue was a chimp named Tonka, presumed deceased, but who was later to be found hidden by Haddix.
 Project Chimps leadership commented on the deplorable living conditions of Tonka to Rolling Stone in 2022.
-As of August 2024, Project Chimps is home to 95 chimpanzees.
+As of May 2026, Project Chimps is home to 99 chimpanzees.